 Yes.
 The Recipients receive a special monthly pension, travel on military aircraft on space-available basis, access to base commissaries, guaranteed burial at Arlington National Cemetery, and admittance for their children to the military service academies.
 Some states offer special license plates and tax benefits.

 Yes.
 The Stolen Valor Act of 2013 (Public Law 113-12 § 3) makes it illegal to buy or sell the Medal of Honor, its ribbon or its rosette, including replicas or reproductions.
 The Law also applies to historical versions and designs of the Medal.

 Yes.
-Historically, there have been 19 servicemen who have received two Medals of Honor.
+There have been 19 servicemen who have received two Medals of Honor.